The Future of AI and Communication in the Workplace

 A key theme emerging from this discussion is the improved customer experience that incorporating AI into professional messaging can offer.
 On one hand, AI technology empowers your customers by enabling them to speak with your business at any time of day, and at a time that suits them.

 Additionally, as a business, you can build better relationships with your customers by using AI technology to get to know them better; offer them a personalised service and make them feel like you really understand them.
+With the continuous improvements in technology, AI-based software will eventually have its own personal development process that will help it adapt to the environment and type of persona its owner wants it to exhibit.

 AI technology has the power to enhance and improve communications and, ultimately, relationships between businesses and their customers.
 We can’t stress enough though, that for the benefits of AI to truly be reaped, AI needs to work with humans, not instead of them.